Dr Valentina Cipriani

 Summary

-My research centres on the development and application of computational methods for genotyping and sequencing data to uncover the genetic underpinnings of both rare Mendelian disorders and common complex diseases.
-I view these domains as interconnected and complementary, and my research aims to explore the full continuum of disease-related genetic variation - from rare, high-impact genetic variants to common, polygenic risk alleles.
-My work is primarily conducted within large-scale national and international projects and consortia, including the Monarch Initiative, the 100,000 Genomes Project (100kGP), Genes & Health, the International Age-related Macular Degeneration (AMD) Genomics Consortium (IAMDGC), the International Mouse Phenotyping Consortium (IMPC) and the UK Biobank.
+Dr Cipriani’s research focuses on developing and applying computational methods for genomics and other omics data to uncover the genetic basis of both rare Mendelian disorders and common complex diseases - from rare, high-impact genetic variants to common, polygenic risk alleles.
+Her work is primarily conducted within large-scale national and international projects and consortia, including the 100,000 Genomes Project (100kGP), the Monarch Initiative, the International Age-related Macular Degeneration (AMD) Genomics Consortium (IAMDGC), Genes & Health, the International Mouse Phenotyping Consortium (IMPC) and the UK Biobank.

 - Rare Mendelian disease diagnostics and gene-disease association discovery

-I was the leading statistician for the first genome-wide association study (GWAS) of AMD in the UK (Cipriani et al., HMG, 2012).
-The study allowed me to become a member of the International AMD Genomics Consortium (IAMDGC).
-The IAMDGC performed the largest GWAS of AMD with the discovery of 16 novel risk loci for a total of 52 AMD loci (I presented the corresponding results at the 64th ASHG meeting in 2014 and contributed to Fritsche et al., Nat Genet, 2016).
-Building on this experience, I have been pursuing a much-needed dissection of the well-established AMD-association at the CFH locus (known since 2005) with national and international experts in AMD and the complement system.
-I have led a wealth of statistical genetic data analyses that have contributed to the identification of FHR proteins as major players in AMD pathogenesis with concrete potential implications for complement-inhibiting therapeutics (Cipriani et al., AJHG, 2021; Cipriani et al., Nat Commun, 2020).
+Dr Cipriani was the leading statistician for the first genome-wide association study (GWAS) of AMD in the UK (Cipriani et al., HMG, 2012).
+The study allowed her to become a member of the International AMD Genomics Consortium (IAMDGC).
+The IAMDGC performed the largest GWAS of AMD with the discovery of 16 novel risk loci for a total of 52 AMD loci (she presented the corresponding results at the 64th ASHG meeting in 2014 and contributed to Fritsche et al., Nat Genet, 2016).
+Building on this experience, she has been pursuing a much-needed dissection of the well-established AMD-association at the CFH locus (known since 2005) with national and international experts in AMD and the complement system.
+She has led a wealth of statistical genetic data analyses that have contributed to the identification of FHR proteins as major players in AMD pathogenesis with concrete potential implications for complement-inhibiting therapeutics (Cipriani et al., AJHG, 2021; Cipriani et al., Nat Commun, 2020).
 These pioneering advances in AMD and the complement system triggered the formation of Complement Therapeutics, a company focused on developing gene therapy assets for geographic atrophy (Innovation Passport granted by UK MHRA; €77M financing completed; investigating GA Insights (i-GAIN) study recruited 100+ UK participants and expanded to 10 USA centres).

 Publications